Raymond Muratalla: Professional career

 Muratalla made his professional debut in 2016.
 Muratalla won his first professional titles, winning the NABF and WBO Global Lightweight titles on May 20, 2023, against Jeremia Nakathila.
 Muratalla defended his belts against Diego Torres on November 4, 2023.

 On July 13, 2024 in Las Vegas, Muratalla defeated Tevin Farmer by unanimous decision in a 10-round lightweight bout to retain his NABF title and win the vacant NABO title.

 Muratalla defeated Zaur Abdullaev by unanimous decision to win the vacant IBF interim lightweight title at Pechanga Arena in San Diego on May 10, 2025.
 He was subsequently elevated to full champion status on June 9, 2025, following the retirement of reigning title holder Vasiliy Lomachenko.

+He made a successful first defense of the title by defeating Andy Cruz via majority decision at Fontainebleau in Las Vegas on January 24, 2026.
+Two of the ringside judges scored the bout 118–110 and 116–112 respectively in his favour, while the third had it a 114–114 draw.

+In his second defense, Muratalla defeated Robson Conceição by unanimous decision at The Theater at Virgin Hotels in Las Vegas on August 1, 2026.